corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 `sync.Map` is still typed as `any`/`any`.
 The generic helpers that *do* exist live in a small handful of packages: `slices`, `maps`, `cmp`, and a few entries under `sync`.

+It's fair to point out that backwards compatibility is part of the story here: the Go 1 compatibility promise means the existing non-generic APIs can't be retrofitted, so any generic version has to live alongside them (or in a new package).
+But that's only part of the explanation.
+Three years is plenty of time to introduce generic alternatives, and the fact that very few have appeared suggests the language designers don't lean on generics as a primary tool the way Rust does.

 Compare that to Rust, where generics permeate the standard library from day one: `Option<T>`, `Result<T, E>`, `Vec<T>`, `HashMap<K, V>`, `Iterator`, `From`/`Into`, `AsRef`, `Borrow`, every collection, every smart pointer.
 You cannot write idiomatic Rust without using generics, because the standard library *is* generic.